-A change champion network is a powerful part of any change strategy.
-It moves ownership of the change to the business units impacted by the change, which decreases end-user resistance and increases stakeholder buy-in and willingness to support the change.
-Overall, the best change champions are those that help to improve the chances of the change sticking long-term.
+A change champion network is a collection of selected individuals from groups that will be impacted by a change.
+A change champion network is a powerful part of any change strategy; it moves ownership of the change to the business units impacted by the change, which decreases end-user resistance, and increases stakeholder buy-in.

 Decades of organizational change management studies, including those conducted by Prosci, have shown that people get through organizational change by relying on their relationships with others in the workplace.